ACarling/obsidian-nav-weight-datetime/README.md

 This plugin sorts files by recognizing the `weight` key defined in the markdown frontmatter, using its value as a criterion for ordering.

-While there are several plugins available that offer customization of navigation, I created this particular plugin because others tend to be overly complex for a lazy person like me.
+While several plugins are available for customizing navigation, I created this particular plugin because the others tend to be overly complex for someone as lazy as me.

 ## Usage

-### Data Preparation
+### Data Preparing

 Define some `weight` in your markdown files, like:
 ``` markdown